PhysicsDan/GPXfromStravaAPI/README.md

 Limitations:
 There is a limit to the number of API requests a user can make (per 15 mins and per day).
 This code is set up in such a way that it should stop once that limit has been reached to avoid pointless requests.
 However, this does mean in can take several days to fully download a users GPX files for the first time.

+If you have any issues feel free to open a discussion and I can try and help :)